near/docs/docs/bos/queryapi/context.md

 );
 ```

 The above is a snippet from the social feed indexer.
-In this one, we have a mutation (which mutates or changes data in the database, instead of a query that merely reads) called `createPost`.
+In this example, you have a mutation (which mutates or changes data in the database, instead of a query that merely reads) called `createPost`.
 The mutation name can be anything.
-We specify a variable `post` and execute a graphQL method, which inserts the `post` object and returns `account_id` and `block_height` from the newly inserted object.
-Finally, we pass in `mutationData` as the variable, which is automatically linked to `post` since it's the only field.
+You specify a variable `post` and execute a graphQL method, which inserts the `post` object and returns `account_id` and `block_height` from the newly inserted object.
+Finally, you pass in `mutationData` as the variable, which is automatically linked to `post` since it's the only field.

 :::tip